docknetwork/api-docs/source/index.html.md

 `POST /registries/`

-To create a registry, first a Policy object needs to be created for which a DID is needed.
-It is advised that the DID is registered on chain first (else someone can look at the registry a register the DID, thus controlling the registry).
+To create a registry, you have to create a Policy object for which a DID is needed.
+It is advised that the DID is registered on the chain first.
+Otherwise, someone can look at the registry a register the DID, thus controlling the registry.

 This is an operation to create a Revocation registry on the blockchain